When Do You Start Weaning A Puppy

 Historically, weaning practices have evolved based on understanding of canine nutrition and puppy development.
 In the past, weaning was often a more abrupt process, driven by practical considerations rather than scientific understanding.
 Puppies might have been given table scraps or whatever food was available, which could lead to nutritional imbalances and health problems.

 Modern weaning practices are more informed and gradual, focusing on providing balanced, age-appropriate nutrition.
-Commercial puppy foods are formulated to meet the specific needs of growing puppies, ensuring they receive the right balance of nutrients.
+That said, commercial puppy foods are formulated to meet the specific needs of growing puppies, ensuring they receive the right balance of nutrients.
 Veterinary research and nutritional science have played a significant role in shaping these improved weaning strategies.

 Essential Concepts in Puppy Weaning